aaball/aaball.github.io/_publications/arxiv:2101.09591.md

 ---
-title: "(2, 2) Scattering and the celestial torus"
+title: "(2, 2) Scattering and the Celestial Torus"
 date: 2021-01-23
 venue: Journal of High Energy Physics
 ---